Vance Mix Logo

 From Fragmented Inputs to Structured Evaluation

-Underwriters were spending too much time gathering and verifying risk data across disconnected sources before they could even begin evaluating an account.
+Underwriters spent significant time gathering and verifying risk data across disconnected sources before they could begin evaluation.

-Before BTP: fragmented risk inputs from multiple sources converging on the underwriter, creating high cognitive load
+Before BTP: fragmented risk inputs from multiple sources converging on the underwriter

-After BTP: unified risk view that structures risk data before it reaches the underwriter
+After BTP: unified risk view structuring data before evaluation

 Key Decisions